derwebcoder/neote/docs/adrs/offline_first.md

   - I don't even want to be able to see any user content.
 If (strong) encryption support is already built-in, even better.
 Otherwise I will need to find a way to handle this myself.
 Which may come as a drawback of other features (like full-text search).
 - (soft) Low maintenance
   - If it comes to it, it should not require changes in the data structure / format to enable remote syncing.

+This following is an overview of different solutions I found and had a look at.
+The evaluation is only meant for this project.
+It was done in January 2025 and might be outdated when you're reading this.
+I didn't have a thorough look through all of the tools, it was mostly done by reading through their documentation.

 ## Tools